acoli-repo/AURIS/guidelines/draft/format.md

 	- `GR_ANTE`: grammatical role of the antecedent (factor in `IS` and `CB` annotation)
 	- `REF_DIST`: referential distance of the antecedent (factor in `IS` and `CB` annotation)
 	- `REF_DIST_ANTE`: referential distance annotation of the antecedent (factor in `IS` annotation)
+- `COMMENT`: this is a free-text column for annotators to provide information about the annotation (e.g., ambiguity), free-text comments, or pointers to more lengthy descriptions.

 | Fig. 1.
 Template file                              |
 | -------------------------------------------------- |